 - a.
 Continuous Random Number Generator (RNG) test on FIPS-approved deterministic RNG and Hardware NDRNG. - b.
 Firmware load test RSA signature verification of externally loaded code. - c.
-Alternating bypass tests when enabling FRF.17 and IPsec encryption. - d.
-Pair-wise consistency test for public and private key establishment (RSA and DSA) - e.
+Alternating bypass tests when enabling FRF.17 and IPsec encryption or configuring Selector Lists. - d.
+Pair-wise consistency test for public and private key establishment (RSA) - e.
 Manual key entry test - 4.
 At any time the MNR S6000 router is in an idle state, the operator can command the router to perform the power-up self-test by power-cycling or rebooting the router. - 5.
 Data output is inhibited during key generation, self-tests, zeroization, and error states. - 6.
-Status information does not contain CSPs or sensitive data that if misused could lead to a compromise of the module. - 7.
-The operator shall not modify any IPsec selector lists.
+Status information does not contain CSPs or sensitive data that if misused could lead to a compromise of the module.